kip-dk/angular-xrm-webresource/README.md

 ![Output from Deploy.exe](https://raw.githubusercontent.com/kip-dk/angular-xrm-webresource/master/Documentation/angular-running-in-dynamic.png)

 But your application still don't run under IE10, or IE11, and of cause this is a major.
-Most users using Dynamic 365 is using Internet Explore.
+Most users using Dynamics 365 is using Internet Explore.
 But also here there is a simple reason and solution.
-The problem is that the default demo/src/polyfills.ts file provided by angular cli does not add support for anything.
+The problem is the default demo/src/polyfills.ts file provided by angular cli does not add support for anything.
 You will need to edit that file according to your need.
 The comments in the file is pretty much giving you all the direction you need.
-Remember to call nmp --install xxx whenever you include a ressource that requires install.
+Remember to call npm --install xxx whenever you include a ressource that requires install.

 After that - voila - now it works in IE as well: